 The freeskewl Reparations Initiative began in August 2020.
-Through the program, non-Black/non-Indigenous teachers who receive direct donations for their classes transfer 10-60% of their earnings to a fund that is distributed monthly among Black/Indigenous instructors.
-Black artists who hold affinity spaces for Black Folx or BIPOC receive additional shares per class.
+Through the program, white teachers who receive direct donations for their classes transfer 10-60% of their earnings to a fund that is distributed monthly among Black and Indigenous instructors.
+Artists who hold affinity spaces for Black Folx, BIPOC, or other groups receive additional shares per class.

 2) Pay on Venmo @freeskewl with note "Reparations Initiative"

 In the spirit of reparations, we suggest contributing 10-60% of the payment you receive from your next gig, your weekly paycheck, etc. Here's an example of how to determine your place on a sliding scale from Hadassah Damien (a queer artist and founder of Ride Free Fearless Money):

 Consider paying less on the scale if you:

 are supporting children or have other dependents

 have immigration-related expenses

 are an elder with limited financial support

 are an unpaid community organizer

 are a returning citizen who has been denied work due to incarceration history